rezaamiirii/rezaamiirii/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on SchoolWebsiteProject
+- 🔭 I’m currently working on ShopWebsite
 - 🌱 I’m currently learning Asp.Net Core
 - 📫 How to reach me:
 - Instagram : _rezaamiirii
-- Mail: Rezaamiirii@Outlook.com
+- Mail: Rezaamiirii1@Gmail.com
 <!--
 **rezaamiirii/rezaamiirii** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.